caltechlibrary/pubarchiver/README.md

 ### _Additional command-line arguments_

 If given the argument `-a` (or `/a` on Windows) followed by a file name, the given file will be read for the list of articles instead of getting the list from the server.
-The contents of the file must be in the same XML format as the list obtain from microPublication.org; see option `-g`, described above, for a way to get the current article list from the server.
+The contents of the file can be either a list of DOIs, or article data in the same XML format as the list obtained from micropublication.org.
+(See option `-g` above for a way to get an article list in XML from the server.)

 The output will be put into a single-file archive in [ZIP](https://en.wikipedia.org/wiki/Zip_(file_format)) format unless the argument `-Z` (or `/Z` on Windows) is given to prevent creation of the compressed archive file.